-I made a soup the other night and instead of boring old muffins, biscuits or that “warm crusty” loaf of bread I decided to play around with my scone recipe (which I have never shared as of yet).
-I wanted them to be flavorful, not boring.
-I wanted them to compliment a warm mushroom based soup I was serving for dinner so they could not be over-powering.
-I did not have much on hand and did not want to run to the store so I used some grated Parmesan to give them texture and last minute I added some fresh cracked black pepper.
+I made soup the other night and instead of serving boring old muffins, biscuits or that “warm crusty” loaf of bread I decided to play around with my scone recipe.
+I wanted to make a savory scone, and I wanted it to be flavorful, not boring.
+They had to compliment a warm mushroom based soup I was serving for dinner which meant they could not be over-powering.
+I did not have much on hand and was too lazy to run to the store so I used some grated Parmesan to give them texture.
+Then last minute I went crazy and added some fresh cracked black pepper.
 Perfect!

 Have you tried making scones; if so, what is your favorite way to spice them up?